 Main Challenge in SAP Test Management

 “You can’t move to SAP from 0 to 100,” says Michel.
-So, on top of the execution and management challenges, The Project Manager has to transform the organization’s mindset from a small vision ecosystem, where everyone is doing their own thing, into an SAP structured ecosystem.
+So, on top of the execution and test management challenges, The Project Manager has to transform the organization’s mindset from a small vision ecosystem, where everyone is doing their own thing, into an SAP structured ecosystem.
 He has to introduce a holistic approach to testing, in terms of managing a multi-cycle project that focuses not only on functionality but also on UI and performance.
 “The key to all of this,” says Michel “is breaking the silos and having everyone working as a unit.”